andybywire/shoreline/README.md

         $ gem install jekyll

+    NB: If you get the error:

+        ERROR:  While executing gem ...
+(Errno::EPERM)
+          Operation not permitted - /usr/bin/listen

+    this is because /usr/bin is [“off-limits” since El Capitan](http://stackoverflow.com/questions/31972968/cant-install-gems-on-os-x-el-capitan).
+If you run into this, [try instead](https://github.com/sass/sass/issues/1768):

+        sudo gem install -n /usr/local/bin jekyll

+    Thanks to [thamrick](https://github.com/thamrick) for finding the fix!

 2. Clone/copy the Content first Prototyping Starter Kit to your project folder (this will take a minute or so)

         $ git clone https://github.com/andybywire/cfp-framework.git